Sonny Corleone: Novel and film biography

 In both the novel and the film, Sonny is the eldest of Vito Corleone's four children.
 Unlike his quiet, level-headed father, Sonny is hot-tempered and prone to violence.

 At age 16, Sonny commits a robbery.
-When Peter Clemenza, Vito's right-hand man and Sonny's godfather, informs Vito about it, Vito demands his son explain himself.
-Sonny replies that he had witnessed Vito murder the "Black Hand" gangster Don Fanucci years before, and he now wants to join the "family business".
-Vito sends him to Clemenza for training.
+When Peter Clemenza, one of Vito's caporegimes and Sonny's godfather, informs Vito about it, Vito demands his son explain himself.
+Sonny replies that he had witnessed Vito murder the "Black Hand" gangster Don Fanucci years before, and he now wants to "learn how to sell olive oil".
+Vito knows what Sonny really means, and sends him to Clemenza for training.

 Sonny "makes his bones" at age 19.
-By his mid-20s, he is promoted to a caporegime in the Corleone family.
-By the end of World War II, he is his father's underboss and heir apparent, popular and feared as a merciless killer with a short temper.
+By his mid-20s, he becomes a capo in the Corleone family alongside Clemenza and Sal Tessio.
+By the end of World War II, he is his father's heir apparent and de facto underboss, popular and feared as a merciless killer with a short temper.
 Sonny is not without a sensitive side, however; at age 11, he brings home a homeless boy, Tom Hagen, demanding he be allowed to live with the family.
 Vito informally adopts Hagen, who eventually rises through the ranks to become Vito's consigliere.
 As the eldest child, Sonny acts as protector to his younger siblings and has a soft-spot for his youngest brother, Michael.
 Although he can beat up and kill other men without hesitation, he cannot bring himself to harm women, children, or anyone unable to defend themselves.

 Sonny has four children with his wife Sandra.
 He also has several mistresses, including his sister Connie's friend Lucy Mancini.
 In the novel, Sandra allows – and is grateful for – his infidelities because she is unable to take the size of his penis.

 Sonny's life is upturned in 1945, when drug lord Virgil "The Turk" Sollozzo, backed by the Tattaglia family, approaches Vito with an offer to enter the narcotics trade.
 During the meeting, Sonny speaks out of turn, expressing an interest in the deal that Vito declines.
 Vito later castigates Sonny for revealing his thoughts to an outsider.
 Sollozzo later attempts to have Vito assassinated, believing Sonny, as his father's successor, will bring the Corleone family into the drug trade.